Reconstructing Objects along Hand Interaction Timelines in Egocentric Video

 \textbf{3D Object Pose Estimation.} A full review of works on estimating 3D objects pose from single image is out of our scope.
 Here, we focus on relevance for hand-object interaction scenarios.
 To estimate 3D object pose, several works~\cite{chen2021monorun, ornek2024foundpose, goodwin2022zero, liu2021utoshape, wang2019normalized} assume a known object shape template and estimate 6-DoF pose by fitting it to 2D image features (e.g. masks or keypoints), using either 2D-3D~\cite{chen2021monorun, ornek2024foundpose} or 3D-3D correspondences~\cite{goodwin2022zero, liu2021utoshape, wang2019normalized}.
 Other methods~\cite{meshrcnn, yu2018posecnn} estimate object pose and shape jointly, however, at the cost of geometric fidelity.
-While effective, these works typically assume un-occluded objects.
+While effective, these works typically assume unoccluded objects.

 \textbf{3D Hand-Object Reconstruction.} Methods are grouped into two categories.
 The first category, known-CAD methods, assumes that object CAD models are given and fits 3D shapes into 2D observations.
 These can further be classified into data-driven~\cite{kwon2021h2o,lin2023harmonious, LiuSemi-SupervisedTime, Yang2022Artiboost,Wang2023Interacting, Tse2022Collaborative, Yang2020CPF:Interaction, Aboukhadra2023Thor,cho2023transformer,ismayilzada2025qort} or optimisation-based~\cite{Hasson2021TowardsVideos, CaoReconstructingWild, Patel2022LearningVideos} methods.
 Data-driven methods learn to jointly reconstruct hands and objects from seen object examples, whereas optimisation-based methods address the reconstruction by directly fitting to 2D signals.
 RHO~\cite{CaoReconstructingWild} is the first optimisation based single-frame method.
 The optimisation-based methods~\cite{CaoReconstructingWild, Hasson2021TowardsVideos, Patel2022LearningVideos} share the same pipeline where hand/object is first independently optimised, followed by joint optimisation with physical constraint terms.
-In particular, HOMan~\cite{Hasson2021TowardsVideos} is a generalisation of the single-frame method that incorporates temporal knowledge through the smoothness of mesh vertices over time and the propagation of object pose initialisation.
+HOMan~\cite{Hasson2021TowardsVideos} generalises to multiple frames and includes temporal smoothness of mesh vertices over time.

 The second category, CAD-agnostic methods, estimates the object pose without using explicit CAD models.
 Many CAD-agnostic methods~\cite{HassonLearningObjects,Karunratanakul2020GraspingGrasps,Chen2022AlignSDF:Reconstruction,YeWhatsHands,ye2023ghop, Prakash2024HOI, chen2025hort,yu2025dynamic} learn object shape priors, or retrieve from (generative-)object pools~\cite{jiang2025hand,liu2025easyhoi,aytekin2025follow}.
 The other line of methods~\cite{Huang2022ReconstructingVideo,hampali2023inhand,fan2024hold, wang2025magichoi} uses neural networks to fit the underlying object shape from multiple views.
 We experimentally show that CAD-agnostic methods are incapable of generalising to in-the-wild egocentric videos.